 March 20, 2015

 Webcams and viewing windows have been installed in construction work zones on the first and second floors.
-Follow the library's transformation online at renovation.library.nd.edu/galleries.
+Follow the Library’s transformation phase by phase or visit our photo gallery.
 The progress of features such as the floor opening, north entrance, 2nd floor reading room and skylight are unfolding quickly now.
 You can view the progress frame by frame or watch the time lapse in its entirety.

 If you'd like to see the work in person, take a peek through the viewing windows that have been installed on the south construction walls on the first and second floors.
 Note: The occasional red and blue coverings on the windows are used to shield viewers eyes from welding activity.